bujdosox/AppleGreenhouseGasEmissions/README.md

 ### Outcome [Apple's greenhouse gas emissions dashboard.pdf](https://github.com/user-attachments/files/22703956/Apple.s.greenhouse.gas.emissions.dashboard.pdf)
 -	 (1) Apple decreased emission (without offset) between 2015 and 2022 from 38.38M tCO2e to 20.60M tCO2e.
 It means -46.32% decrease at all and -8.50% CAGR (Compound Annual Growth Rate).
 -	 (2) While emission decreased (-8,50% CAGR) between 2015 and 2022, revenue (+7.76% CAGR) and market cap (+23.14% CAGR) increased in the same period (decoupling).
--	 (3) While manufacturing, product use, business travel, employee commute and and-of-life processing had the highest impact to the decrease and performed best, product transportation increased seriously (+46.15%).
+-	 (3) While manufacturing, product use, business travel, employee commute and end-of-life processing had the highest impact to the decrease and performed best, product transportation increased seriously (+46.15%).
 -	 (4) Considering fact emission CAGR between 2015 and 2022 (-8.50%) and required emission CAGR between 2023 and 2030 (-9.11%) with some actions Apple can reach their target emission.
 Along with this they need provide 1.20M tCO2 removal between 2023 and 2030, which can be very challenging and required a strict and consistent strategy from the company.

 ![Image](https://github.com/user-attachments/assets/f801798d-90f6-4c92-b88b-6eafe595fb91)